n0rmski/projectH/README.md

 For IPD curated genes (HLAxx, MIC and TAP) - I only included the novel sequences pending official names.
 The accession numbers for these sequences are listed in Supplemental Table S2.

-*Described in Norman et al. 2017.
-Genome Research (in press)
+*The CDS for these genes (ie the exons) are described in Norman et al. 2017.
+Genome Research (in press) and given here in the [data] branch.